section-engineering-education/engineering-education/content/articles/model-interpretation-using-lime/index.md

 This is a [Scikit-learn](https://scikit-learn.org/stable/) algorithm that is used to solve classification problems.

 #### accuracy_score
-This is used to calculate the accuracy score of our model during prediction making .
-The higher the accuracy score the better out model is at making predictions.
+This is used to calculate the accuracy score of our model during prediction making.
+The higher the accuracy score the better our model is at making predictions.

 #### train_test_split
 This method is used to split our dataset into two sets.
 The first set is used to train our model while the second set is used to test the model.